Can you really make money simply for walking or running around outside and getting healthier?

 The actual company has raised a significant capital of about $5.7 million dollars through a slew of investors.

-You never know if the value of the coins might shoot up like Bitcoin did, I mean they do have a unique business model.
+You never know if the value of the coins might shoot up as Bitcoin did, I mean they do have a unique business model.

 The owners plan on expanding the user base with the funds they gathered outside of the US to other English speaking countries, then eventually over to the Asia market.